Gap Years: Pros, Cons, & How to Make them Effective

 Here are two examples, but you can search “Gap Year Programs” online to discover even more:

-Before making any big life decision, like taking a gap year, it’s important to talk with a parent/guardian or trusted educator.
+Before making a big decision, like taking a gap year, it’s important to talk with a parent or guardian.
 They can offer you advice and perspective, and together you can make a decision that works best for you.